 This course is required for all students and is a preparation for a successful journey into the University's online environment.
 It introduces students to the University of the People library, the resources available to them, our academic methods, and the policies and expectations for student performance.
 Further, it provides an overview of strategies for student success including time and stress management, effective study skills, and personal ownership of the learning process.

-Course Code in English: UNIV 1001 Course Code in Arabic: UNIVA 1001 Prerequisites: None Credits: 3
+Course Code in English: UNIV 1001 or UNIV 3001 (transfer students)

+Course Code in Arabic: UNIVA 1001